viktoria-hurtisova/WFA_Convertor/README.md

-# WFA Convertor
+# WFA Converter

 ## About

-This project is only as a "Proof of concept" for the Weighted Finite Automata (WFA) Compression.
-This project only implements conversion of pictures to WFA and back.
-It is not very fast, so please do not use pictures bigger than 256x256 pixels.
+This project is only a "Proof of concept" for the Weighted Finite Automata (WFA) Compression.
+This project only implements the conversion of pictures to WFA and back.
+It represents the images exactly, therefore, please do not use images bigger than 256x256 pixels.

 ## Repository Contents